antzm/data-science/t-test.md

 H0: μ1 = μ2
 Η1: μ1 <> μ2
 In this case, we are using a two-sample t-test to draw our conclusions.

+Example 3: We ask 20 students about their grades, in the previous mathematics test they had.
+Then, we create a study group and a mathematician is helping those students for a week.
+After that, they take another mathematics test and we ask them about their grades.
+We are interest to draw conclusions if the study group had an effect on the students’ grades or not.
+So, we don’t care what was the grade before and after the study group but only if there was a difference in the grade.
+For this reason, for every student, we calculate the difference between the first and the second grade, and we would like to test if that difference was 0 or not.
+(Obviously, we are not interested to focus if the difference was 0 or not in the sample, but rather, if we are able to include all the students of the city in our testing, would there be any difference or not?)
+Thus, we use the following hypothesis testing:
+H0: μ1 = 0 (no differences in the grades of the first and second test)
+H1: μ1<>0 (there are differences in the grades of the first and the second test) In this case, we are using a paired-sample t-test to draw our conclusions.